benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

     └── test_math.cpp
 ```

 This directory structure is [common](http://docs.python-guide.org/en/latest/writing/structure/).
-The root directory `python_cpp_example/` contains a LICENSE, README.md, setup.py and other files that support the `python_cpp_example` package.
-The package source code lives in a subdirectory also named `python_cpp_example/`.
-Strictly speaking, a python package is a collection of a python modules in a directory with an `__init__.py` file that tells python, "Hey, this is a package."
-So in this example, the `python_cpp_example/` *subdirectory* is really the package.
+The root directory `python_cpp_example` contains a `README.md`, `setup.py`, and other files that support the `python_cpp_example` package.
+The package source code lives in a subdirectory also named `python_cpp_example`.
+Strictly speaking, a Python package is a collection of Python modules in a directory with an `__init__.py` file that tells Python, "Hey, this is a package."
+So in this example, the `python_cpp_example` *subdirectory* is really the package.

 When actively developing a Python package, developers commonly install packages in development mode so they can make changes to the source code without having to reinstall the package after every change.
-In our example, running `setup.py develop` will add the `python_cpp_example` package to the global python import namespace.
-This behavior is desirable so we can import our installed package from anywhere by running `import python_cpp_example`.
+In our example above, running `setup.py develop` will add the `python_cpp_example` package to the global Python import namespace.
+This behavior is desirable so that we can run `import python_cpp_example` from anywhere.
 However, without specifying in `setup.py` exactly where our package source code lives, running `setup.py develop` will add *any* subdirectory with an `__init__.py` to the global namespace.
 Notice a problem with the directory structure above?
 The `tests` directory also has an `__init__.py`, making it a package that `setuptools` will install.
 Running `setup.py develop` then makes this possible:

 ```python
 import tests  # Uh-oh
 tests.test_math.test_add()
 ```

 We've polluted the global package namespace with a generic-sounding `tests` package.
 This is definitely not what we want.
 So what can we do?
-One option would be to never install our package development mode, but this is a fragile solution.
+One option would be to never install our package in development mode, but this is a fragile solution.
 Our package should behave the same whether it is installed into `site-packages/` or in development mode.
 The safer option is to change the directory structure and specify source directories in `setup.py` to proactively avoid import problems.

 ### Part 2: A better package structure